mattpopovich/mattpopovich.com/_posts/2025-09-05-how-big-of-a-solar-panel-do-you-need-to-power-the-world.md

 1. Making all of our *electricity* generation via solar panels
 2. Making all of our *energy* generation via solar panels

-The former is possible today.
-This would be replacing our coal, natural gas, wind, hydropower, etc. electricity generation plants with solar (will also need energy storage for the nights when the sun isn't shining, but I will ignore that for simplicity).
-The latter is not currently feasible as we do not have electric replacements for airplanes, construction vehicles, container ships, etc. But, we can calculate the energy of the fuel used by those machines (ex. one gallon of gasoline contains ~34kWh).
+Making all of our electricity generation via solar is possible today.
+This would be replacing our coal, natural gas, wind, hydropower, etc. electricity generation plants with solar (we will also need energy storage for the nights when the sun isn't shining, but I will ignore that for simplicity).
+Making all of our energy generation via solar is not currently feasible as we do not have electric replacements for airplanes, construction vehicles, container ships, etc. But, we can calculate the energy of the fuel used by those machines (ex. one gallon of gasoline contains ~34kWh).
 From there, I can see (hypothetically) how much solar would be needed to create all the energy we use in the chance that we electrify our economy in the future.

 Let's dive in.